ojplg/legup/README.md

 Technical Betterments

-* Improve injection db connection logic/access to web tier, do not use raw Connection object
 * Actually make a real connection pool and automated reclamation
 * Maybe throw out the whole of the DB access layer (hrorm) and replace with Hibernate/javax.persistence or Mybatis (there's a branch for this) or JDBI (proyal's favorite)
 * Need a way to chain handlers, perhaps changing the handler interface to something more useful
-* Need a way to handle things that need to be in session and then cleared up
 * Deal with problems of file/text encodings (some legislator names contain non-ascii characters that are not always handler correctly)